banister/custom_boolean/README.markdown

 Custom Boolean
 ==============

+Tired of the way Ruby sees truth?
+Want to experiment with the way other languages see it?
+No?
+Oh well, you may still want to have a play...

-Cute hack to have pseudo-if/else_if/else conditions with user-defined truthiness.
+CustomBoolean is a Cute hack to bring user-defined truthiness to `if/else_if/else`-like expressions.

 * Implements various preset truth tests: Ruby, Python, Perl, C, Strict Boolean.
 * Provides ability to completely customize truthiness.